xwil560/263-Project/README.md

   - 'temp_forecast()': To see a plot of the 300 day forecast that displays temperature best fit for past data as well as a future temperature prediction on the reservoir for 2 iterations of 4 proposed injection rates (i.e. 460 tonnes/day, 1000 tonnes/day, 250 tonnes/day & 0 tonnes/day).
   - 'uncertainty()': To see the plot above but with uncertainty illustrated.

   For these functions to work correctly, ensure the '/data' folder is within the same directory as the main.py, data_vis.py, benchmark.py, and unit_test.py files.
 The data folder should contain five .txt files containing the relevant data, titled:

   - 'tr_oil.txt'
+  - 'tr_p.txt'
   - 'tr_steam.txt'
   - 'tr_T.txt'
   - 'tr_water.txt'

   Additionally, the data should be formatted with a single header, and two columns, the first containing the data, the second containing the time (days), seperated by a comma delimiter.